Angel Falls, Venezuela - Things to Do in Angel Falls

 Insider Tips

-Pack lightweight, quick-dry clothing and waterproof gear as you'll get wet from boat spray and waterfall mist
+Pack lightweight, quick-dry clothing and waterproof bags as you'll encounter frequent mist and potential rain regardless of season

 Explore Activities in Angel Falls